DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/update_participant_data.md

 1. Void the existing declarations (where `declaration_date` does not align with the new schedule).
 2. Change the participant’s training schedule.
 3. Resubmit backdated declarations (where `declaration_date` aligns with the new schedule).

+### Change schedules or cohorts for a participant even if they have billable declarations

+Providers can change an ECT or mentor’s schedule or cohort even if billable declarations exist.

+However, providers cannot make these changes if:

+* the ECT has an `induction_end_date` (meaning induction is complete), or
+* the mentor has a completed declaration showing they’ve finished training

+In both cases, validation errors will block the update.

+ECTs and mentors also cannot be moved back into a closed cohort unless they originally came from that cohort.
+A validation error will prevent this as well.

 ## How to assign a replacement mentor